-Coffee, that world changing product that wakes people up, and gets them prepared for the long day ahead of them.
-What's the normal everyday routine?
-Wake up, cup a coffee, drive to work, drink ANOTHER cup of coffee, Lunch time, usually people stop drinking coffee around this time, but who knows, maybe you have a ton of work left, so you drink a third cup of coffee. (or even more, if you are really addicted)
+For these people coffee is a part of their lives.
+Wake up, cup a coffee, drive to work, drink ANOTHER cup of coffee, Lunch time, usually people stop drinking coffee around this time, but who knows, maybe you have a ton of work left, so you drink the third cup of coffee. (or even more, if you are really addicted)

-That much caffeine intake every day is awful for you, and while it may wake you up, there's many other ways to do just that!
+That much caffeine intake every day is awful for you, and while it may wake you up, there are many other ways to do just that!
 Personally, when I started working the job I'm at now I couldn't even get started without a cup of black coffee.

-It was fine, at first, I never thought anything of it, until I went to the dentist, and they told me I needed to cut out the coffee, my teeth were more stained then, than at any other point in my life.
+It was fine, at first, I never thought anything of it, until I went to the dentist, and they told me I needed to cut out the coffee, my teeth were more stained than at any other point in my life.

-Step 1 – Have a decided alternative in mind
+Have an alternative to coffee in mind

 When you start to give up anything, having a vision of what you're going to use instead of coffee.
 Even if it's something simple, like water, having something locked in your mind as your next route gives you a better chance at quitting.